seanturner/draft-turner-ccmib/draft-turner-ccmib.md

 There are a number of management objects defined in this MIB module with a MAX-ACCESS clause of read-write and/or read-create.
 Such objects may be considered sensitive or vulnerable in some network environments.
 The support for SET operations in a non-secure environment without proper protection opens devices to attack.
 The following tables and objects are sensitive/vulnerable because unauthorized modification would allow an attacker to elevate or degrade a device's capabilities:

-- From the Device Information MIB: cSystemDate, cSystemInitialLoadParameters, cSecurityLevel, cResetDevice, cSanitizeDevice, cRenderInoperable, cDeviceComponentOpStatus, cDeviceComponentDescription, cBatteryLowThreshold, cFirmwareRunning, and cFirmwareRowStatus,
+- From the Device Information MIB module: cSystemDate, cSystemInitialLoadParameters, cSecurityLevel, cResetDevice, cSanitizeDevice, cRenderInoperable, cDeviceComponentOpStatus, cDeviceComponentDescription, cBatteryLowThreshold, cFirmwareRunning, and cFirmwareRowStatus,

-- From the Key Management Information MIB: cZeroizeAllKeys, cZeroizeSymmetricKeyTable, cZeroizeAsymKeyTable, cZeroizeTrustAnchorTable, cZeroizeCDMStoreTable, cKeyMaterialTableOID, cSymKeyGlobalExpiryWarning, cAsymKeyGlobalExpiryWarning, cGenerateKeyType, cGenerateKey, cSymKeyUsage, cSymKeyID, cSymKeyIssuer, cSymKeyEffectiveDate, cSymKeyExpirationDate, cSymKeyExpiryWarning, cSymKeyNumberOfTransactions, cSymKeyFriendlyName, cSymKeySource, cSymKeyRowStatus, AsymKeyFriendlyName, cAsymKeyEffectiveDate, cAsymKeyExpiryWarning, cAsymKeySubjectAltName, cAsymKeyUsage, cAsymKeySource, cAsymKeyRowStatus, cAsymKeyRekey, cAsymKeyAutoRekeyEnable, cTrustAnchorRowStatus, cCKLRowStatus, cCDMStoreID, cCDMStoreFriendlyName, cCDMStoreControl, cCDMStoreRowStatus, cCertSubAltNameRowStatus, and cRemoteKeyMatFriendlyName.
+- From the Key Management Information MIB module: cZeroizeAllKeys, cZeroizeSymmetricKeyTable, cZeroizeAsymKeyTable, cZeroizeTrustAnchorTable, cZeroizeCDMStoreTable, cKeyMaterialTableOID, cSymKeyGlobalExpiryWarning, cAsymKeyGlobalExpiryWarning, cGenerateKeyType, cGenerateKey, cSymKeyUsage, cSymKeyID, cSymKeyIssuer, cSymKeyEffectiveDate, cSymKeyExpirationDate, cSymKeyExpiryWarning, cSymKeyNumberOfTransactions, cSymKeyFriendlyName, cSymKeySource, cSymKeyRowStatus, AsymKeyFriendlyName, cAsymKeyEffectiveDate, cAsymKeyExpiryWarning, cAsymKeySubjectAltName, cAsymKeyUsage, cAsymKeySource, cAsymKeyRowStatus, cAsymKeyRekey, cAsymKeyAutoRekeyEnable, cTrustAnchorRowStatus, cCKLRowStatus, cCDMStoreID, cCDMStoreFriendlyName, cCDMStoreControl, cCDMStoreRowStatus, cCertSubAltNameRowStatus, and cRemoteKeyMatFriendlyName.

-- From the Key Transfer Pull MIB: cCDMServerRetryDelay, cCDMServerRetryMaxAttempts, cCDMPullRetrievalPriorities, cCDMLDeliveryRequest, cCDMServerURI, cCDMServerAdditionalInfo, cCDMServerRowStatus, cCDMAdditionalInfo, cCDMDeliveryPriority, cCDMDeliveryRequest, and cCDMDeliveryRowStatus.
+- From the Key Transfer Pull MIB module: cCDMServerRetryDelay, cCDMServerRetryMaxAttempts, cCDMPullRetrievalPriorities, cCDMLDeliveryRequest, cCDMServerURI, cCDMServerAdditionalInfo, cCDMServerRowStatus, cCDMAdditionalInfo, cCDMDeliveryPriority, cCDMDeliveryRequest, and cCDMDeliveryRowStatus.

-- From the Key Transfer Push MIB: cCDMTransferDelay, cCDMTransferMaxAttempts, cCDMPushDestTransferType, cCDMPushDestAddressLocationType, cCDMPushDestAddressLocation, cCDMPushDestTransferTime, cCDMPushDestPackageSelection, cCDMPushDestRowStatus, cCDMTransferPkgLocatorRowPtr, cCDMTransferPkgRowStatus, cCDMPushSrcTransferType, cCDMPushSrcAddrLocationType, cCDMPushSrcAddrLocation, and cCDMPushSrcRowStatus.
+- From the Key Transfer Push MIB module: cCDMTransferDelay, cCDMTransferMaxAttempts, cCDMPushDestTransferType, cCDMPushDestAddressLocationType, cCDMPushDestAddressLocation, cCDMPushDestTransferTime, cCDMPushDestPackageSelection, cCDMPushDestRowStatus, cCDMTransferPkgLocatorRowPtr, cCDMTransferPkgRowStatus, cCDMPushSrcTransferType, cCDMPushSrcAddrLocationType, cCDMPushSrcAddrLocation, and cCDMPushSrcRowStatus.

-- From the Security Policy Information MIB: cSecPolicyRuleDescription, cSecPolicyRuleType, cSecPolicyRuleFilterReference, cSecPolicyRuleAction, and cSecPolicyRuleRowStatus.
+- From the Security Policy Information MIB module: cSecPolicyRuleDescription, cSecPolicyRuleType, cSecPolicyRuleFilterReference, cSecPolicyRuleAction, and cSecPolicyRuleRowStatus.

-- From the Security Connection Information MIB: cSecConType, cSecConDataPlaneID, cSecConDirection, cSecConKeyReference, cSecConCryptographicSuite, cSecConEstablishmentTime, cSecConStatus, cSecConRowStatus, and cSecConRemoteKeyReference.
+- From the Security Connection Information MIB module: cSecConType, cSecConDataPlaneID, cSecConDirection, cSecConKeyReference, cSecConCryptographicSuite, cSecConEstablishmentTime, cSecConStatus, cSecConRowStatus, and cSecConRemoteKeyReference.

 Some of the readable objects in this MIB module (i.e., objects with a MAX-ACCESS other than not-accessible) may be considered sensitive or vulnerable in some network environments.
 It is thus important to control even GET and/or NOTIFY access to these objects and possibly to even encrypt the values of these objects when sending them over the network via SNMP.
 The following tables and objects are sensitive/vulnerable because unauthorized access would disclose device configuration information:

-- From the Device Information MIB: cSystemUpTime, cElectronicSerialNumber, cLastChanged, cVendorName, cModelIdentifier, cHardwareVersionNumber, cDeviceComponentVersTableCount, cDeviceComponentVersTableLastChanged, cDeviceComponentName, DeviceComponentVersion, cBatteryInfoTableCount, cBatteryInfoTableLastChanged, cBatteryType, cBatteryOpStatus, cFirmwareInformationTableCount, cFirmwareInformationTableLastChanged, cFirmwareName, cFirmwareVersion, and cFirmwareSource.
+- From the Device Information MIB module: cSystemUpTime, cElectronicSerialNumber, cLastChanged, cVendorName, cModelIdentifier, cHardwareVersionNumber, cDeviceComponentVersTableCount, cDeviceComponentVersTableLastChanged, cDeviceComponentName, DeviceComponentVersion, cBatteryInfoTableCount, cBatteryInfoTableLastChanged, cBatteryType, cBatteryOpStatus, cFirmwareInformationTableCount, cFirmwareInformationTableLastChanged, cFirmwareName, cFirmwareVersion, and cFirmwareSource.

-- From the Key Management Information MIB: cKeyMaterialFingerprint, cSymmetricKeyTableCount, cSymmetricKeyTableLastChanged, cAsymKeyTableCount, cAsymKeyTableLastChanged, cAsymKeyFingerprint, cAsymKeySerialNumber, cAsymKeyIssuer, cAsymKeySignatureAlgorithm, cAsymKeyPublicKeyAlgorithm, cAsymKeyExpirationDate, cAsymKeySubject, cAsymKeySubjectType, cAsymKeyClassification, cAsymKeyVersion, cAsymKeyType, cTrustAnchorTableCount, cTrustAnchorTableLastChanged, cTrustAnchorFingerprint, cTrustAnchorFormatType, cTrustAnchorName, cTrustAnchorUsageType, cTrustAnchorKeyIdentifier, cTrustAnchorPublicKeyAlgorithm, cTrustAnchorContingencyAvail, cTrustAnchorVersion, cCKLTableCount, cCKLLastChanged, cCKLIndex, cCKLIssuer, cCKLSerialNumber, cCKLIssueDate, cCKLNextUpdate, cCKLVersion, cCKLLastUpdate, cCDMStoreTableCount, cCDMStoreTableLastChanged, cCDMStoreIndex, cCDMStoreType, cCDMStoreSource, cCertSubAltNameTableCount, cCertSubAltNameTableLastChanged, cCertSubAltNameType, cCertSubAltNameValue1, cCertSubAltNameValue2, cCertPathCtrlsTableCount, cCertPathCtrlsTableLastChanged, cCertPathCtrlsCertificate, cCertPathCtrlsCertPolicies, cCertPathCtrlsPolicyMappings, cCertPathCtrlsPolicyFlags, cCertPathCtrlsNamesPermitted, CertPathCtrlsNamesExcluded, cCertPathCtrlsMaxPathLength, cCertPolicyTableCount, cCertPolicyTableLastChanged, cCertPolicyIdentifier, cCertPolicyQualifierID, cCertPolicyQualifier, cPolicyMappingTableCount, cPolicyMappingTableLastChanged, cPolicyMappingSubjectPolicy, cPolicyMappingIssuerPolicy, cNameConstraintTableCount, cNameConstraintTableLastChanged, cNameConstraintBaseName, cRemoteKeyMaterialTableCount, cRemoteKeyMaterialTableLastChanged, cRemoteKeyMatSerialNumber, cRemoteKeyMaterialKeyType, cRemoteKeyMatExpirationDate, and cRemoteKeyMatClassification.
+- From the Key Management Information MIB module: cKeyMaterialFingerprint, cSymmetricKeyTableCount, cSymmetricKeyTableLastChanged, cAsymKeyTableCount, cAsymKeyTableLastChanged, cAsymKeyFingerprint, cAsymKeySerialNumber, cAsymKeyIssuer, cAsymKeySignatureAlgorithm, cAsymKeyPublicKeyAlgorithm, cAsymKeyExpirationDate, cAsymKeySubject, cAsymKeySubjectType, cAsymKeyClassification, cAsymKeyVersion, cAsymKeyType, cTrustAnchorTableCount, cTrustAnchorTableLastChanged, cTrustAnchorFingerprint, cTrustAnchorFormatType, cTrustAnchorName, cTrustAnchorUsageType, cTrustAnchorKeyIdentifier, cTrustAnchorPublicKeyAlgorithm, cTrustAnchorContingencyAvail, cTrustAnchorVersion, cCKLTableCount, cCKLLastChanged, cCKLIndex, cCKLIssuer, cCKLSerialNumber, cCKLIssueDate, cCKLNextUpdate, cCKLVersion, cCKLLastUpdate, cCDMStoreTableCount, cCDMStoreTableLastChanged, cCDMStoreIndex, cCDMStoreType, cCDMStoreSource, cCertSubAltNameTableCount, cCertSubAltNameTableLastChanged, cCertSubAltNameType, cCertSubAltNameValue1, cCertSubAltNameValue2, cCertPathCtrlsTableCount, cCertPathCtrlsTableLastChanged, cCertPathCtrlsCertificate, cCertPathCtrlsCertPolicies, cCertPathCtrlsPolicyMappings, cCertPathCtrlsPolicyFlags, cCertPathCtrlsNamesPermitted, CertPathCtrlsNamesExcluded, cCertPathCtrlsMaxPathLength, cCertPolicyTableCount, cCertPolicyTableLastChanged, cCertPolicyIdentifier, cCertPolicyQualifierID, cCertPolicyQualifier, cPolicyMappingTableCount, cPolicyMappingTableLastChanged, cPolicyMappingSubjectPolicy, cPolicyMappingIssuerPolicy, cNameConstraintTableCount, cNameConstraintTableLastChanged, cNameConstraintBaseName, cRemoteKeyMaterialTableCount, cRemoteKeyMaterialTableLastChanged, cRemoteKeyMatSerialNumber, cRemoteKeyMaterialKeyType, cRemoteKeyMatExpirationDate, and cRemoteKeyMatClassification.

-- From the Key Transfer Pull MIB: cCDMLDeliveryStatus, cCDMServerTableCount, cCDMServerTableLastChanged, cCDMDeliveryTableCount, cCDMDeliveryTableLastChanged, cCDMType, cCDMURI, cCDMPackageSize, cCDMLastDownloadDate, and cCDMDeliveryStatus.
+- From the Key Transfer Pull MIB module: cCDMLDeliveryStatus, cCDMServerTableCount, cCDMServerTableLastChanged, cCDMDeliveryTableCount, cCDMDeliveryTableLastChanged, cCDMType, cCDMURI, cCDMPackageSize, cCDMLastDownloadDate, and cCDMDeliveryStatus.

-- From the Key Transfer Push MIB: cCDMPushDestTableCount, cCDMPushDestTableLastChanged, cCDMTransferPkgTableCount, cCDMTransferPkgTableLastChanged, cCDMPushSrcTableCount, and cCDMPushSrcTableLastChanged.
+- From the Key Transfer Push MIB module: cCDMPushDestTableCount, cCDMPushDestTableLastChanged, cCDMTransferPkgTableCount, cCDMTransferPkgTableLastChanged, cCDMPushSrcTableCount, and cCDMPushSrcTableLastChanged.

-- From the Security Policy Information MIB: cSecPolicyRuleTableCount, cSecPolicyRuleTableLastChanged, and cSecPolicyRulePriorityID.
+- From the Security Policy Information MIB module: cSecPolicyRuleTableCount, cSecPolicyRuleTableLastChanged, and cSecPolicyRulePriorityID.

-- From the Security Connection Information MIB: cSecConTableCount, cSecConTableLastChanged, and cSecConTableID.
+- From the Security Connection Information MIB module: cSecConTableCount, cSecConTableLastChanged, and cSecConTableID.

 SNMP versions prior to SNMPv3 did not include adequate security.
 Even if the network itself is secure (for example by using IPsec), there is no control as to who on the secure network is allowed to access and GET/SET (read/change/create/delete) the objects in this MIB module.